Derived CompositionsΒΆ

 With

-being an integer greater or equal zero, the expression matches exactlyn
+nbeing an integer greater or equal zero, the expression matches exactlynconcatenations of lexemes matched byR.

 - R{n,m}